Boiann/cvek-art-gallery/TESTING.md

 ### **WAVE WebAim**

 [W.A.V.E.](https://wave.webaim.org/) was used to test for accessibility, showing no errors.
+Unfortunately cart, checkout and pages requiring login could not be tested on WebAim.

  - Index
  <br>